 Sign up for emails about the department programs, services and events.

-Tempe has six fire stations around the city.
+Tempe has seven fire stations around the city.
 Learn about the staff and vehicles assigned to the various locations.

 In addition to responding to emergency medical calls, we other medical services that help our community.

 Including pre-plan application, hazardous materials, inspections, tent and canopy, and fireworks.

 The memorial honors the firefighters, police offers and canines who died protecting our community.

 - Fire Cadet Program for people interested in fire careers and supporting the department.